Malungisa/Hello-world/README.md

 ## 3. Classification of Five different hand postures

+●	Partnered with a two class members to analyze a UCI Machine Learning dataset about Hand Posture Classification.

 ●	The problem that we attempted to tackle was accurately classifying hand posture positions based on a series of coordinates.

 ●	The use of machine learning to determine hand posture can have a number of real world applications, including sign language recognition.